endlessm/eos-build-meta/README.md

 EOS7 has documentation in this repository, starting with this README.

-How to documentation for contributors:
+Tutorial documentation for contributors is in `doc/howto`:

   * [`doc/howto/build.md`](./doc/howto/build.md), how to build EOS7
   * [`doc/howto/test.md`](./doc/howto/test.md), how to test EOS7